-The first international workshop on Knowledge Discovery and Data Mining Meets Linked Open Data (Know@LOD) will be held at the 9th Extended Semantic Web Conference (ESWC).
+After last year’s successful debut, the second international workshop on Knowledge Discovery and Data Mining Meets Linked Open Data (Know@LOD) will be held at the 10th Extended Semantic Web Conference (ESWC).

 Knowledge discovery and data mining (KDD) is a well-established field with a large community investigating methods for the discovery of patterns and regularities in large data sets, including relational databases and unstructured text.
 Research in this field has led to the development of practically relevant and scalable approaches such as association rule mining, subgroup discovery, graph mining, and clustering.
 At the same time, the Web of Data has grown to one of the largest publicly available collections of structured, cross-domain data sets.
 While the growing success of Linked Data and its use in applications, e.g., in the e-Government area, has provided numerous novel opportunities, its scale and heterogeneity is posing challenges to the field of knowledge discovery and data mining: